syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### ProgressBackgroundColor

-The background color of the refresh content can be changed as per the requirement.
-The default background color of the refresh content is "White".
+The background color of the progress view can be changed as per the requirement.
+The default background color of the progress view is "White".

 Refer the below code example to set the [SfPullToRefresh.ProgressBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressBackgroundColor.html) property.